developer-friendly/blog/docs/blog/posts/2025/012-consul-tf-backend/README.md

 The following [OpenTofu] stack is the minimal [Infrastructure as Code] that will boot up a VM in the [Azure] cloud.

-Although some may prefer using ready-made and off-the-shelf module, I for one, prefer writing my own resources for one very important reason.
+Although some may prefer using ready-made and off-the-shelf TF modules, I for one, prefer writing my own resources for one very important reason.

-> Although using TF modules can speed up the development initially, the maintenance cost of upgrades and compatibility outweighs the benefit.
+> :material-check-all: Although using TF modules can speed up the development initially, the maintenance cost of upgrades and compatibility outweighs the benefit.

-I eventually stopped upgrading them because they keep introducing changes in backward incompatible ways, making it an absolute nightmare just to keep the lights running!
+I eventually stopped upgrading my TF modules because they keep introducing changes in backward incompatible ways, making it an absolute nightmare just to keep the lights running!

-So, here's my own simple code, and it'll work for infinity so long as the upstream provider doesn't fuck it up!
+So, here's my own simple code, and it'll work for infinity so long as the upstream provider doesn't mess up their API!
+Even when the provider is pinned to major version.

 ```terraform title="10-vm/versions.tf"
 -8<- "docs/blog/posts/2025/012-consul-tf-backend/10-vm/versions.tf"